 There are certain analytics that can be measured to keep track of this, including:

-- How many MQLs are turned to Sales Qualified Leads (SQLs)
+- How many Sales Qualified Leads (SQLs) come from MQLs?

 All of this data will be able to show you how well both Marketing and Sales are at qualifying and nurturing leads.
 If one team is having trouble it will show in the data and you will know exactly where you need to help them improve.